PitWenkin/check_smseagle/README.md

 Used to check SMS Gateways https://www.smseagle.eu

+# Be advised:

-Be advised: The sms count shown in the GUI/Dashboard counts merged multipart messages as one while this plugin(snmp) counts each message in a merged multipart message individually!
+The sms count shown in the GUI/Dashboard counts merged multipart messages as one while this plugin(snmp) counts each message in a merged multipart message individually!

+SMSEagle software update '3.51' overwrites snmpd.conf!
+To reactivate humidity, temperature (and stauts) check you'll nee to add
+`view    limited included        .1.3.6.1.4.1.8072.1.3.2.4.1.2` to snmpd.comf

 # Usage:
 ```